openedx/edx-documentation/en_us/course_authors/source/video/upload_video.rst

 After the automated video process is complete, the course team creates a video component and adds the video ID to the video component.
-For more information, see :ref:`Add a Video to a Course`.
+For more information, see :ref:`Adding a video to a Course`.

 .. _Automated Video Process for Non Integrated Transcripts: